XQP-Munich/LDPC4QKD/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5579246.svg)](https://doi.org/10.5281/zenodo.5579246)
 # LDPC4QKD: LDPC codes for rate adaptive distributed source coding

-Note: This repository is still missing some documentation, which will be added very soon.

 ## Overview

 This repository aims to solve the following problem.
 Suppose Alice and Bob each have a bit-string of length _N_.